ryu878/pybingx/README.md

     interval: The interval of the klines (e.g., "1h", "4h", "1d").
     limit: The maximum number of klines to retrieve (default is 1000).
     start_time: The start time for the klines in milliseconds (optional, e.g. 1702717199998).

+### `get_symbol_price_ticker(symbol: str = None)`
+Fetch the price ticker for a specific trading pair or all pairs if no symbol is provided.

+    symbol: The trading pair symbol (e.g., "TIA-USDT").
+If not provided, returns price tickers for all trading pairs.

 ## Contributing